 Recognize your team's achievements with kudos using DailyBot's chatbot and web application.
 Whether you prefer quick commands in your chat or a more detailed approach in the web app, we've got you covered.
 Check out the steps below:

 Giving kudos via chatbot

-These are a few examples of the commands that you can use.
+Here are a few examples of commands you can use:

 Let's give kudos to Mary now.
 Go to a chat channel and type: